MichaelCurrin/dev-cheatsheets/cheatsheets/python/type-checks/ignore.md

 Note - if you get irregular behavior after you remove a config file, delete `.mypy_cache` and try again.

+See [Config file](https://mypy.readthedocs.io/en/stable/config_file.html) notes in the docs for referencing modules.

 Ignore `foobar` imports.
 This is equivalent to adding `# type: ignore` to every import of `foobar`.

 - `setup.cfg` - first heading is to ensure the section below it actually gets evaluated.